Colorful eyeshadow tutorials are great for getting out of your comfort zone. Every now and then, you need to mix up the usual routine.

 Like I always say have fun with makeup, it’s just color you’ll eventually wash off your face, the art will come from inspiration and practice.
 So go ahead and get out of your comfort zone and be fearless.

-If you find these tutorials helpful, this next article will help you become your best makeup guru.
+If you find these tutorials helpful, this next article teaches you how to do your makeup for a night out.

 Check out our new store Scrumptious for makeup products, clothes, accessories and more!